Program Information

 Level: 01 Hours

-ENL1813M Communications I Communication remains an essential skill sought by employers, regardless of discipline or field of study.
+ENL1813M Communications 1 Communication remains an essential skill sought by employers, regardless of discipline or field of study.
 Using a practical, vocation-oriented approach, students focus on meeting the requirements of effective communication.
 Through a combination of lectures, exercises, and independent learning, students practise writing, speaking, reading, listening, locating and documenting information, and using technology to communicate professionally.
 Students develop and strengthen communication skills that contribute to success in both educational and workplace environments.
 42.0

-SCR3000 Role of the Writer in North American Culture Students explore the role writers have played in the North American context over the last 50 years.
-Writers of books now considered classics, as well as younger writers are, included on the reading list.
+SCR3000 Role of the Writer in North American Culture Successful writers recognize and embrace the role(s) they play in society; however, emergent writers are not always aware of the potential functions they might perform in the public realm.
+Students explore the role writers have played in the North American context over the last 50 years.
+Writers of books now considered classics, as well as contemporary writers, are included on the reading list.
 Students examine how writers have a unique perspective on their societies, often by challenging themselves and others.
 Through reading a variety of genres, such as poetry, short stories, comic books, life writing and science fiction, students gain an understanding of how writers have played many roles, from outsider to witness and interpreter.
 42.0

 SCR3048 The Fundamentals of Writing Professional writers require mastery of English grammar, mechanics, syntax and other foundational elements of writing.
 Students study and apply the rules of English and adopt effective writing strategies, with a focus on well-structured sentences and paragraphs.
-Through a series of self-paced modules, activities, assignments and quizzes, students review the basics of the written language and refine their writing skills towards developing a critical eye for reading, writing and editing required in the field.
+Through a series of modules, activities, assignments and quizzes, students review the basics of the written language and refine their writing skills towards developing a critical eye for reading, writing and editing required in the field.
 42.0

 Choose one from equivalencies: Hours